Gabbygabijo/30DaysOfFlutter/README.md

 Learnings

-- Used Preferences Service to store and retreve data
+- Used Preferences Service to store and retrieve data

 - Save state locally